sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 1. Testbed setup.
 2. Copy valid_policy.json to pmon docker and backup the original one.
-3. Restart pmon service to trigger thermal control daemon reload policy configuration file.
+3. Restart pmon service by command `systemctl restart pmon` to trigger thermal control daemon reload policy configuration file.
-4. Unlink FAN related sysfs and make fake data: first FAN absence.
+4. Unlink FAN related sysfs and make mock data: first FAN absence.
 5. Wait for at least 65 seconds.
 Verify target speed of all FANs are set to 100% according to valid_policy.json.
+Verify there is a warning log for FAN absence.
-6. Make fake data: first FAN presence.
+6. Make mock data: first FAN presence.
 7. Wait for at least 65 seconds.
 Verify target speed of all FANs are set to 60% according to valid_policy.json.
+Verify there is a notice log for FAN presence.
-8. Make fake data: first FAN speed exceed threshold(speed < target speed), second FAN speed exceed threshold(speed > target speed).
+8. Make mock data: first FAN speed exceed threshold(speed < target speed), second FAN speed exceed threshold(speed > target speed).
 9. Wait for at least 65 seconds.
 Verify led turns to red for first and second FAN.
+Verify there is a warning log for over speed and a warning speed for under speed.
-10. Make fake data: first and second FAN speed recover to normal.
+10. Make mock data: first and second FAN speed recover to normal.
 11. Wait for at least 65 seconds.
 Verify led turns to green for first and second FAN.
+Verify there are two notice logs for speed recovery.
-12. Link FAN related sysfs.
+12. Restore FAN related soft links in sysfs.
 Restore the original policy file.

 ### PSU Absence Test